Pennyw0rth/NetExec-Wiki/smb-protocol/password-spraying.md

 * user2 => password2

 {% hint style="danger" %}
-Avoid range or a list of IP when using option --no-bruteforce
+Avoid range or a list of IPs when using the `--no-bruteforce` option
 {% endhint %}